-Fourteen-year-old Sophia Epley knows about a lot of things that teenagers do.
+As a teenager, Sophia Epley knows about a lot of things that most teenagers do.
 She also knows a lot about cancer.

 Then, just six months later, Sophia's dad learned he had stage 3 throat cancer.

 "Mom and Dad have cancer, but we're lucky because we caught it early," is what Mel Epley and his wife told Sophia, her younger brother, Vincent, 11, and her older brother, Melvin, a student at the University of Hawaii.

 Mel distinctly remembers receiving his diagnosis.
 The family had been on vacation when he noticed that the lymph nodes in his neck felt unusual.
 Realizing he was about the same age as his father and grandfather when they learned they had cancer, he saw a doctor, who confirmed it.